RaiderHQ/ruby_raider/README.md

-  raider generate # Provides access to all the generators commands raider help [COMMAND] # Describe available commands or one specific command raider new [PROJECT_NAME] # Creates a new framework based on settings picked raider open # It opens the desktop runner raider open_ai # Provides access to all the open ai commands raider utility # Provides access to all the utility commands raider version # It shows the version of Ruby Raider you are currently using
+  raider generate # Provides access to all the generators commands raider help [COMMAND] # Describe available commands or one specific command raider new [PROJECT_NAME] # Creates a new framework based on settings picked raider open_ai # Provides access to all the open ai commands raider utility # Provides access to all the utility commands raider version # It shows the version of Ruby Raider you are currently using